stratosphere/stratosphere/_posts/2014-01-13-stratosphere-release-0.4.md

 Our team has been working hard during the last few months to create an improved and stable Stratosphere version.
 The new version comes with many new features, usability and performance improvements in all levels, including a new Scala API for the concise specification of programs, a Pregel-like API, support for Yarn clusters, and major performance improvements.
 The system features now first-class support for iterative programs and thus covers traditional analytical use cases as well as data mining and graph processing use cases with great performance.

 In the course of the transition from v0.2 to v0.4 of the system, we have changed pre-existing APIs based on valuable user feedback.
-This means that, in the interest of easier programming, we have broken backwards compatibility and existing jobs must be adapted, as described in (link: this previous blog post)
+This means that, in the interest of easier programming, we have broken backwards compatibility and existing jobs must be adapted, as described in [the migration guide]({{ site.baseurl }}/blog/tutorial/2014/01/12/0.4-migration-guide.html).

 This article will guide you through the feature list of the new release.